British Dictionary — Forked by Marco A.G.Pinto

 I am improving the speller to the maximum since I am testing it on the field:

-Most of my e-mails are in English, so I see when there are typo reports and try to find if it is really typos or missing words.
+Most of my e-mails are in English, so I see the typo reports and try to find if it is really typos or missing words.

 I have also been pasting webpages from newspapers, TV channels and such to see which words are reported as typos.